MaxenceMillot/Cubz/README.md

 * Android version available on the "android" branch

-The game is playable for **free** at : https://silenteius.itch.io/cubz Now available on the Playstore : https://play.google.com/store/apps/details?id=com.Silenteius.Cubz (android 10+)
+The game is playable for **free** at : https://silenteius.itch.io/cubz

+And on the playstore : https://play.google.com/store/apps/details?id=com.Silenteius.Cubz (android 10+)

 ---

 This is my first game ever and it was created in 2 weeks.